PXX1110/RPF-MAD/README.md

 # RPF-MAD: Robust Pretraining-Finetuning Meta-Adversarial Defense

-The source code and pretrained models for RPF-MAD will be released upon paper acceptance.
+This repository will contain the code and pretrained models for RPF-MAD.

+The full codebase will be publicly released upon paper acceptance.